csm_indonesien_friede_225.1008_02_3c4e1c7f7f.jpg

 Project Number: 225.1008

-Sexual violence against women is widespread in Indonesia and Malaysia.
-Due to a lack of income and future prospects, hundreds of thousands of Indonesians migrate to neighboring countries and often experience violence and exploitation in this vulnerable situation, such as in Hong Kong.
-This project advocates for women's rights and overcoming gender-based violence by providing shelter, psychological, legal and economic support to victims.
-Key actors in the administration, religious communities and teachers are trained on the topic and appropriate contact points are set up.
-The children of illegalized migrant workers in Malaysia receive schooling in community learning centers.
-The supraregional platform for safe and fair migration serves to exchange and coordinate our civil society partners with each other, networks them with authorities and organizes awareness campaigns.
+Sexualized violence against women is widespread in Indonesia and Malaysia.
+Due to a lack of income and future prospects, hundreds of thousands of Indonesians migrate to neighboring countries and often experience violence and exploitation in this vulnerable situation, for example in Hong Kong.
+This project is committed to women's rights and overcoming gender-based violence by providing those affected with protection in women's shelters as well as psychological, legal and economic support.
+Key players in the administration, religious communities and teachers are trained on the topic and appropriate contact points are set up.
+The supra-regional platform for safe and fair migration serves to facilitate exchange and coordination between our civil society partner organizations, links them with authorities and organizes awareness-raising campaigns.

 Background information

 In order to improve their economic situation, many Indonesians seek employment abroad, for example in Malaysia, Hong Kong, Taiwan, Korea, Singapore or the Middle East.
 Others are even forced by their families to earn money as migrant workers.
 Quite a few fall victim to human trafficking.
+To prevent this and reduce the pressure to migrate, Mission 21 supports prevention measures in Indonesia.
 Over nine million Indonesians work abroad.
-75 percent of them are women; very often they are employed as domestic workers and caregivers.
+66 percent of these are women; very often they are employed as domestic workers and caregivers.

 Project goals